 Monday, October 12, 2009

 Scared?
+Uncertain?
+Frightened?
 How to Reduce "The Holloween Syndrome!"

-For me, night-time flying can lead to a sense of uncertainty, especially if comforting visual clues are not forthcoming.
-Unconciously I may turn up the volume to my headset or speaker for my communications.
-(Better to hear, right?)
+Night-time flying can lead to a sense of uncertainty, especially if comforting visual clues are not forthcoming.
+You may unconsciously turn up the volume to the headset or speaker for communications.
+Fix?
+Turn the volume down to normal levels.

 Finger tapping for no apparent reason.
+Fix?
+Stop the tapping.

 Increasing the brightness of instrument illumination.
+Fix?
+Turn down the illumination.

 You feel unusual tension developing in your face and body.